blackbaud/stache1/tutorials/getting-started/index.md

 # Get Started with the {{ site.productname }} API #

+> This is a prototype.
+The details surrounding registering an client application and developer environment provisioning are a work in progress.
+As those details emerge they will be reflected in this guide.

 Ready to integrate with {{ site.productname }}?
 We've made it easy for you to get started in a matter of minutes.
 Our documentation and {{ site.devportalname }} deliver a development experience that gives you the information and tools that you need to quickly integrate your apps with {{ site.productname }}.
-The goal of this tutorial is to introduce you to our {{ site.devportalname }}'s technical reference and API console which allows you to test drive the API while you learn.

-This tutorial consists of the following steps:

-1. Sign up as a developer in the developer portal.
-2. Subscribe to an API product and get your API keys.
-3. Create an {{ site.productname }} user account.
-4. Generate an OAuth 2.0 access token and test-drive the API with the API Console.
-5. Get to know our resources and support.
+This tutorial introduces our developer portal, developer sign up process, technical reference, and interactive API console.
+By successfully completing this tutorial you will begin test driving the API by making actual API calls.

 ## Step 1 - Set up your developer account ##
 Within our {{ site.devportalname }}, you can [set up] a new developer account or [log back in] if you're a returning developer.

 ![Ipsum Image][ipsum-image-00]

 ## Step 2 - Get your API keys ##
 To obtain API keys, you <a href="{{ site.devportalurlsubscribeproduct }}" target="_blank">subscribe to an API Product</a>.
 If you are new to our API, we recommend that you subscribe to the **Starter** product because it does not require approval by a Blackbaud API administrator.
-Partners can subscribe to the Unlimited product that requires approval by a Blackbaud API administrator.
+Partners can subscribe to the **Unlimited** product that requires approval by a Blackbaud API administrator.

 <p class="alert alert-info">The API keys include a primary key and a secondary key.
 Use the primary key as the API key, and use the secondary key as the secret API key.</p>

-> To Do: The organization of API products and APIs are still a work in progress.
-This step needs to be updated as the API is organized.
+> To Do: The organization of API products and associated API endpoints are still a work in progress.
+This step needs to be updated as the API product(s) is organized.
 >
 > To Do: The partner details need to be discussed with the global partnership team
 >